Slowing the Flow

 Slowing the Flow in Pickering is an ongoing project.
-Success of the flood control measures is initially being assessed by Forest Research using mathematical models, but over time river flows will be monitored to assess whether the control measures have been effective.
+Success of the flood control measures is initially being assessed by Forest Research using mathematical models but over time river flows will be monitored to assess whether the control measures have been effective.
 So far things are looking positive!

-Slowing the Flow at Pickering is a partnership project.
-It is led by Forest Research, closely supported by Forestry Commission England, Environment Agency, North York Moors National Park Authority, Durham University, Natural England and the wider community.
+Slowing the Flow at Pickering was a partnership project.
+It is led by Forest Research, closely supported by the Forestry Commission, the Environment Agency, the North York Moors National Park Authority, Durham University, Natural England and the wider community.
 The lead funder is Defra.
 Most of the work carried out in the catchment was done on land owned and managed by Forestry England and the National Park Authority.